osmoscraft/web-rendering-library/README.md

 - Server side rendering with `<template>` elements
 - Client side hydration with javascript
-- Re-rendering efficiently reconciles data change
+- Efficiently update DOM between multiple renderings

 Note: This library only exports TypeScript.
 So you will need a modern compiler to use it.
 Currently only supporting [vite](https://vitejs.dev/) and [esbuild](https://esbuild.github.io/).